Privacy policy

 Profiling and automatic decision making

-During the carers assessment process, Devon Carers will adopt Devon County Council best practice for citizen partnership and will ensure that carers are fully informed and involved in the decision making processes.
-Please refer to the Devon County Council privacy notice for more information https://www.devon.gov.uk/data-protection-and-security/data-protection/
+During the carers assessment process, Devon Carers will adopt Devon County Council best practice for citizen partnership and will ensure that carers are fully informed and involved in the decision-making processes.
+Please refer to the Devon County Council privacy notice for more information https://www.devon.gov.uk/privacy/privacy-notices/

 Cookies